This first article appears in the

 cord.

-Craniosacral therapy is based on a particular
+Craniosacral work is based on a particular

 understanding of human anatomy.
 Imagine your craniosacral